-- (a) Type of warning and name of the issuing centre - (b) Name of the system and name of the basin - (c) Date and time of reference in UTC - (d) Type of disturbance (depression, cyclonic storm, etc.); - (e) Location in terms of latitude and longitude or with reference to well-known landmarks and ECP - (f) Direction and speed of movement of the disturbance - (g) Extent of affected area in nautical miles - (h) Wind speed or force and direction in the affected areas - (i) Sea and swell condition in affected areas (in qualitative terms) - (j) Other important information such as future position of disturbances
+- (b) Type of warning (GALE, STORM-FORCE, HURRICANE-FORCE WIND WARNING) - Name of the issuing centre (c) - (d) Name of the system and name of the basin - Date and time of reference in UTC (e) - (f) Type of disturbance (Tropical cyclone): - Location of disturbance (latitude and longitude) (g) - (h) Central pressure (hPa) - Intensity (maximum 10-minute average winds in knots) (i) - Direction and speed of movement of the disturbance - (k) Extent of affected area in nautical miles - Wind speed (knots) and direction in the affected areas - m) Sea and swell condition in affected areas (in qualitative terms) - Expected location and intensity at 12 and 24 hours time periods. - Indication of when next warning will be issued.
+(0)